-Head lice, although not an illness or a disease, is very common among children and is spread very easily through head-to-head contact during play, sports, or nap time and when children share things like brushes, combs, hats, and headphones.
-A child will be sent home from school if live lice and/or nits are found in his/her hair.
-If careful observation indicates that a student has head lice and/or nits, the school nurse will contact the student's parent to discuss a plan for treatment with an FDA-approved medicated shampoo or cream rinse that may be purchased from any drug or grocery store.
+Head lice, fleas and bed bugs although not an illness or a disease, is spread very easily through close contact or sharing during play, sports, or nap time and when children share things like brushes, combs, hats, and headphones.
+A child will be sent home from school if live lice, live fleas or live bed bugs and/or lice nits are found in his/her hair.
+If careful observation indicates that a student has these, the school nurse will contact the student's parent to discuss a plan for treatment possibly with an FDA-approved medicated shampoo or cream rinse that may be purchased from any drug or grocery store.
 In addition, for added health and safety reasons, after the student has undergone one treatment the parent must bring the student in for a head check to be cleared by the school nurse to attend class.
-The nurse can also offer additional recommendations, including subsequent treatments and how best to get rid of lice and prevent their return.
-Notice will also be provided to parents of elementary school students in the affected classroom.
+The nurse can also offer additional recommendations, including subsequent treatments and how best to get rid of the pests and prevent their return.
+Notice will also be provided to parents of elementary school students in the affected classroom if lice are found.
 More information on head lice can be obtained from the DSHS website Managing Head Lice.
 [See policy FFAA.]